XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-macos.md

 The macOS platform is not recommended for [`rippled`](the-rippled-server.html) production use.
 For production, consider using the [Ubuntu platform](install-rippled-on-ubuntu-with-alien.html), which has received the highest level of quality assurance and testing.

-That said, macOS is suitable for many development and testing tasks. `rippled` has been tested for use with macOS up to 10.13 High Sierra.
+That said, macOS is suitable for many development and testing tasks. `rippled` has been tested for use with macOS up to 10.15.7 Catalina.

 For development purposes, run `rippled` as a non-admin user, not using `sudo`.